paholg/envswitch/README.md

 ## Compatibility

-Currently, envswitch is compatible with bash, zsh, and fish shells.
+Currently, envswitch is compatible with these shells:
+* bash
+* fish
+* zsh

 If you'd like to use envswitch with another shell, it should be quite easy to add; please open a ticket or a PR.
 See [src/shell.rs](src/shell.rs).